-The Department of Aboriginal Affairs is responsible for administering two key pieces of legislation:
+The Department is responsible for administering two key pieces of legislation:

 The Aboriginal Heritage Act 1972 (AHA Act) which was introduced in Western Australia in 1972 to protect Aboriginal heritage.
 The Act recognises Aboriginal peoples' strong relationships to the land, which may go back many thousands of years.